brianr747/platform/README.md

 # platform
-Platform to download, manipulate and plot data.
-Mainly Python, with some R. Built around a MySQL database (eventually).
+*Platform to download, manipulate and plot data.
+Mainly Python, with some R.*

 (Note: if this is every to be a serious project, it needs a better package name.
 Since all my code is  in a single PyCharm project, I can refactor the name easily, but users